DanielAdless/Third-Week-Analysis-Data/README.md

 **Data Cleansing**

 • Purging Data because there are two columns that do not match the data type, namely the distribution schedule column and the distribution date

 •Replace missing values with mean values

+**Exploration Data Analysis**

+•	Visualization of the number of Top 5 aid recipients (KK) based on District

+•	Visualization of the highest and lowest number of recipients (KK) based on City Region

+•	Visualization of the lowest number of aid recipients (KK) based on RW

+•	Visualization of the lowest percentage of five recipients (kk) by kecamatan

+•	Percentage visualization of the food type distribution